Choiceugwuede/E-commerce-ELT-Pipeline/README.md

 The pipeline runs inside Docker Containers, making it portable and reproducible across environments.

-It is also scheduled the pipeline to run automatically every day at **12:00am** using a cron job on Ubuntu.
+It is also scheduled to run automatically every day at **12:00am** using a cron job on Ubuntu.

 ## Architecture